AnonyGiit/Fuzz4all-Javascript-Setup/README.md

 # Fuzz4all-Javascript-Setup
-Code changes to make Fuzz4All support JavaScript.
+The main changes made to support JavaScript Fuzzing in Fuzz4All